 Over the last 30-plus years, the Cowboys have won three Super Bowl rings, won the NFC East 11 times, and made it the NFL playoffs 15 times.
 The ‘Boys have fielded Hall of Fame players and were led by legendary coaches.
 The resume speaks volumes.

 Dallas Cowboys owner Jerry Jones originally paid $140 million to buy the team from Bum Bright, who purchased the franchise just five years earlier.
-Now, Dallas is worth $5.5 billion, according to Forbes.
+Now, the Dallas Cowboys are worth $5.7 billion, according to Forbes.

 But what if someone told you President Donald Trump once had a chance to buy the Cowboys and turned it down?
 It’s true.